AbdulrahmanFiala/Tayeb-Testnet/ProjectStory.md

 # Project Story

+**Getting Started: Grab some DEV tokens from the [Moonbase Alpha faucet](https://faucet.moonbeam.network/) → Begin exploring the app and swapping into other tokens 🚀**

 *About the project*
 Be sure to write what inspired you, what you learned, how you built your project, and the challenges you faced.
 Format your story in Markdown, with LaTeX support for math.